Cager1/showCase/README.md

 Note: classes and id's are arbitrary

-Note 2: all classes are removed in cloned version so you should use id's for styling elements while classes should be use for positioning
+Note 2: all classes are removed in cloned version so you should use id's for styling elements while classes should be used for positioning

 #### HTML